ulascinarli/google-homepage/README.md

 -Added the hover effect on search bar, voice search and search magnifier boxes. it adds a feathered shadow at the bottom of the boxes and makes the top line even thinner.
 Achieved the thinness by decreasing the color opacity since the line was already at 1px.

+Update 1.6:

+-Created the navigation bar on the top right with the Gmail, Images text links and Apps hover link + User settings link with iconic U icon.

 Known Bugs to Fix: